-Chloë is an artist and Senior Lecturer/Course Leader in Fine Art at Sheffield Hallam University.
-She has an MA in Sculpture from Chelsea College of Art, London (1994), and a BA in Fine Art from the University of Reading (1987).
-Chloë has exhibited widely in Europe and in the UK and from 1995 to 2013 she was a member of The Research Group for Artists Publications (RGAP).
+I am an artist and Senior Lecturer in Fine Art at Sheffield Hallam University.
+I have an MA in Sculpture from Chelsea College of Art, London (1994), and a BA in Fine Art from the University of Reading (1987) and have exhibited widely in Europe, the UK and the USA.

 Specialist areas of interest

 Animal/ Human Studies